LeoVS09/halojs/README.md

 ### Native async support

-HaloJS support native async support, which can be used to fetch data from the server.
+HaloJS supports native async support, which can be used to fetch data from the server.

 ```tsx
 // App.tsx